rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ##### Container Utils

-The `cdr-container` and `cdr-container-fluid` utility classes should be replaced with the equivalent mixin from @rei/cdr-tokens.
-See the [Cedar Responsive article](https://rei.github.io/rei-cedar-docs/foundation/responsive/) for more information on container usage.
+The `cdr-container` and `cdr-container-fluid` utility classes should be replaced with either the [CdrContainer](../../components/container) component or the equivalent mixin from @rei/cdr-tokens.
+See the [Cedar Responsive article](https://rei.github.io/rei-cedar-docs/foundation/responsive/) for more information on general container usage.

 ```html
 <div class="cdr-container">